omarshata0/DICOMView.NET/README.md

 dotnet build

 # Run the application
-dotnet run
+dotnet run or dotnet watch run
 ```

-The API will be available at `https://localhost:5001` (or the port specified in your configuration).
+The API will be available at `https://localhost:5190` (or the port specified in your configuration).

 ### 4. Frontend Configuration